auspicious27/Project6-testpurpose/README.md

 [SUCCESS] Cluster bootstrap completed successfully!
 ```

+**Note:**
-**Note:** Storage class errors during cluster creation are non-critical and can be ignored.
-The cluster will still be functional.
+- Storage class errors during cluster creation are non-critical and can be ignored
+- Worker node join errors are handled automatically - script will use single-node cluster
+- If cluster creation fails, script will automatically try fallback method
+- Single-node cluster is used for better reliability and resource efficiency

 ## 🚨 Troubleshooting